brnndnn/powermate2midi/README.md

 # powermate2midi
-Use a Griffin PowerMate to send MIDI events.
+Use a Griffin PowerMate to send MIDI events to your DAW.